Docker setup¶

 SILEX_PROTOCOL |

-http | Protocol before reverse proxy (http or https) |
+http | Protocol before a reverse proxy (http or https) |

 SILEX_URL |